dob/dob.github.io/README.md

 ## About

 We are [Doug Petkanics](http://twitter.com/petkanics) and [Eric Tang](http://twitter.com/ericxtang).
-We're software engineers and entrepreneurs in NYC, who have been working together for the past 6 years.
+We're software engineers and entrepreneurs in NYC, who have been working together for the past 7 years.
 Blockchain technology and cryptocurrency has been interesting to us since 2012, but in mid 2016 the emergence of the decentralized development stack and crypto-token powered protocols really hooked us on this area.
-We've been having a great time learning, meeting folks, thinking about, and building decentralized projects over the past few months, and we're excited about the work we're doing on a bigger project to come.
+We've been having a great time learning, meeting folks, thinking about, and building decentralized projects over the past few months, and we're excited to be all in on trying to make decentralized live streaming technology possible via [Livepeer](https://livepeer.org).

 If you're interested in the blockchain world, don't be shy, and get in touch with us on: